instance01/boatgame/README.md

 boatgame
 ========

-See more information at [a link](dev.bukkit.org/bukkit-plugins/sea-battle)
+See more information at [Bukkit Dev Page](dev.bukkit.org/bukkit-plugins/sea-battle).